 How to Clean and Store Antique Christmas Ornaments

 Open a box of antique ornaments, and the past comes rushing back.
 Heirlooms eagerly brought out from storage each year and decades-old pieces picked up at antique shops aren't just tree trimmings—they're cultural artifacts, insights into past generations.
 Most of us, of course, just look at these vintage ornaments as talismans of our own histories.
+That's why it's important to keep these valuables in pristine condition.
+Here's how to do it, according to archival and organizing experts.

 If your glass ornaments seem dirty, hold each up to a light to look for "crizzling," or fine cracks.
 This is a symptom of "sick glass" (a term for glass with a permanent loss of clarity), and it may first appear as a cloudy haze.
 Don't try to clean crizzled or otherwise damaged glass yourself; you might accelerate the deterioration.
 Instead, leave the job to a professional conservator.
 To find one, contact the American Institute for Conservation and the Foundation for Advancement in Conservation.